infolexa/bolt/README.md

 	Notice also that the Route name `site/myapp` has a second segment `myapp`.
 The second segment should always be the name of your app.
 	You can create many other routes with different names like `site/myapp/firstroute` or `site/myapp/secondroute` but it should always begin with `site/myapp`.
+	You don't need to set the `directory` parameter because it will always be the name of your app.

 	Another important thing to mention is that you should always prefix your Route's URI with `<app>`.
 You don't need to adhere to this convention if you really know what you're doing.
 	But it's strongly suggested to avoid conflicts with other routes.
 When Reverse routing is used, `<app>` will be replaced by your app's alias.
+Alias is a "slug" for your app.
 If your app doesn't have an alias, your app's name will be used.
 App aliases can be set by the Site Administrators for Search Engine Friendly and Human Readable URLs.

 	**You declare a Route for the admin backend like this:**